PierreSenellart/provsql/doc/source/user/casestudy8.rst

-Bayesian inference: a distribution parameter is itself a ``random_variable`` (a latent prior), and conditioning on the data with ``|`` -- the per-row events folded by :sqlfunc:`and_agg`, their marginal likelihood read by :sqlfunc:`evidence` -- updates it into the posterior by likelihood weighting, read straight back with the same :sqlfunc:`expected` / :sqlfunc:`variance` readouts.
+Bayesian inference: a distribution parameter is itself a ``random_variable`` (a latent prior), and conditioning on the data with ``|`` -- the per-row events folded by :sqlfunc:`and_agg`, their marginal likelihood read by :sqlfunc:`evidence` -- updates it into the posterior, read straight back with the same :sqlfunc:`expected` / :sqlfunc:`variance` readouts: in closed form (exact) for the recognised conjugate shapes, by likelihood weighting otherwise.
 A few mechanics
 recurred:

 * Each model was built in the database. :sqlfunc:`add_provenance`